Jrossi3/WebForum/README.md

 4) Threaded replies

-We tested threaded replies we test the threaded replies, we have send a POST request to the URL with an 'id' parameter and a JSON object containing a 'msg' field.
-The exact command is "curl http://127.0.0.1:5000/post/3" in which after post is the postId in which we want to insert the thread into the thread array.
-Inside the thread it should generate a reply id, a msg, a key and timestamp when returning.
+We tested threaded replies for which we have send a POST request to the URL with an 'id' parameter and a JSON object containing a 'msg' field.
+For testing we first created a command just to generate a new post, using the command: "curl http://127.0.0.1:5000/post" and gave the msg as "First".
+Now that we have the first post available, our job is to now add threaded replies inside of this 1st post.
+The exact command is "curl http://127.0.0.1:5000/post/1" in which we gave a msg "First Reply".When then check if the threaded reply gets inserted inside of the thread array or not.it should finally generate a reply id, a msg, and timestamp when returning.

+We tested the threaded replies

 5) Date based range queries